(other, different, else)

 cel denloka - there (thither)

-Interrogative clauses are clauses that appear in place of noun phrases and which mean (the answer to) the question "XYZ?" or a variation thereof.
-They are formed by introducing them with the clause conjunction ki, using the determiner ku instead of ke, and preserving the word order of the clause's counterpart question.
+Interrogative clauses within declarative sentences are clauses that appear in place of noun phrases and which mean the answer to the question "XYZ?" or a variation thereof.
+They are formed by introducing them with the clause conjunction ku, using the same determiner (ke) seen in true questions, and preserving the word order of the clause's counterpart question.

 The following pairs of example sentences illustrate: (1) true questions, (2) declarative sentences with interrogative clauses